List of current champions in Major League Wrestling: Overview

 The American professional wrestling promotion Major League Wrestling (MLW) promotes several professional wrestling championships for its men's and women's divisions.
 MLW often broadcasts championship matches on their weekly streaming program while also regularly being featured on online programs.
 Major championship defenses also occur at MLW’s periodic pay-per-view events.

 Men

 At the top of MLW's championship hierarchy for male wrestlers is the MLW World Heavyweight Championship.
-It is held by Mads Krule Krügger who defeated previous champion Matt Riddle and Donovan Dijak in a three-way match at Fightland, which also served as Krügger's Gravity Gramble cash-in match.
+It is currently held by Killer Kross who won a Battle Riot match at Battle Riot VIII to win the title.